sindresorhus/sass-extras/readme.md

 > Useful utilities for working with Sass

-It includes functions for using SVG inline, generating random colors, system font stack, and more…
+It includes functions for using SVG inline, generating random colors, system font stack, PRNG, and more…

 ## Install